jc12011/PowerAutomate/README.md

-##Send an email when a SharePoint list item or file is approved
+<H3>Send an email when a SharePoint list item or file is approved<H3/>
 <br/>
 Please refer to the tutorial on my blog. https://freecodeinfosite.blogspot.com/2026/03/power-automate-sned-email-when.html
 <br/>